Inria-Empenn/spmbasics/README.md

 * The script is in ```/src``` folder, named as ```shasum_checker.sh```

-* Important note regarding to the base folder: Base folder should contain the results from the [batch_step](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/introduction/) interface.
+* Important note regarding to the base folder: Base folder should contain the results from the [bstep by step gui interface](https://www.fil.ion.ucl.ac.uk/spm/docs/tutorials/fmri/block/preprocessing/introduction/) interface.
 It is recommended to run the ```shasum_checker.sh``` on it once it is finished and then lock the writing access using ``` chmod a=rx -R filename ``` for linux.

 To avoid loading everything at once it is possible to comment out within the script and perform tasks step by step.

-* <u> REMINDER</u>: Make sure to save your results of preprocessing into different folders and direct their paths accordingly.
+* <u> REMINDER</u>: Make sure to save your results of preprocessing into different folders and direct their paths accordingly. [workflow setup script](src/workflowsetup.py) can be used to make sure about the input and output folder structure.

 * For example, for results which obtained from  interface create a ```BATCH``` folder with the input data and make SPM run from there so it will create results of the  batch interface.